-Writing a Vision Statement
+Writing a Vision Statement: The Why

-Writing a Mission Statement
+Writing a Mission Statement: The How

-A few parting pieces of advice as you put pen to paper.
 In working with clients on vision and mission statements, some of the most common questions we get are around length, rigidity of messaging and good examples:

-- On rigidity of messaging – A company’s vision and mission can and should evolve over time, as technologies and trends shape customer needs and preferences.
+- On rigidity of messaging: A company’s vision and mission can and should evolve over time, as technologies and trends shape customer needs and preferences.
 The key is securing buy-in across the organization for any changes made, as vision and mission statements provide important templates for decision making.

-- On good examples – Google your favorite companies, both inside and outside of your space.
-Be inspired, but don’t copy.
-Your vision and mission should be “blue ocean”: uniquely yours to claim and conquer.
-Square, disruptor of all things payments, has one of my favorite vision statements: “Building the future of commerce.”
+- On good examples: Google your favorite companies, both inside and outside your space.
+Look for inspiration, but don’t just copy their work.
+Your vision and mission should be blue ocean: uniquely yours to claim and conquer.
+Square, disruptor of all things payments, has one of our favorite vision statements: “Building the future of commerce.”
 Broad for growth and succinct for sharing.

 Want to see how Matter can help you craft vision and mission statements that will elevate your brand?
 Fill out the form below and let’s talk.